julianespinel/website/blog/posts/complexity-analysis-of-a-hackerrank-solution.md

 # Complexity analysis of a HackerRank solution

-2018-10-06
+2018-10-06, last updated 2020-05-21

-**Update 2**
+**Update**

 This blog post is wrong but I have decided to keep it online because making mistakes is an important part of the learning process.
 Additionally this blog post will stay here because in Latin America (the region I was born) mistakes are not welcomed and are seen as failure instead of a source of learning and progress.
-I do not agree with that point of view, so as a way to remind me what I learned from this, and how I did it, this post will remain public, on the Internet.
+I do not agree with that point of view, so as a way to remind me what I learned from this and how I did it, this post will remain public.

-Why was this post wrong?
+Why was it wrong?

 Because I tried to make asymptotic analysis of a problem with a fixed input, and according to the book Introduction to algorithms that does not make sense:

 > When we look at input sizes large enough to make only the order of growth of the running time relevant, we are studying the asymptotic efficiency of algorithms.
 That is, we are concerned with how the running time of an algorithm increases with the size of the input in the limit, as the size of the input increases without bound.
 Usually, an algorithm that is asymptotically more efficient will be the best choice for all but very small inputs.

-“3 Growth of Functions.”
+"3 Growth of Functions."
 Introduction to Algorithms, by Thomas H. Cormen, MIT Press, 2009.

-In short, asymptotic analysis of a problem with a fixed input can be simplified as O(1).
+In short, asymptotic analysis of a problem with a fixed input can be simplified as `O(1)`.
 For a longer explanation please see the [feedback](https://www.reddit.com/r/programming/comments/9lxqt9/complexity_analysis_of_a_hackerrank_solution/) some redditors gave me about this post.
 ___

 Recently I have been solving HackerRank problems.
 After clearing some exercises categorized as easy I decided to move forward and try a medium difficulty problem.
 That’s when I found an exercise called “Forming a Magic Square”.
 Here is its description: [Forming a Magic Square](https://www.hackerrank.com/challenges/magic-square-forming/problem).

 In this post, I want to show a solution to this problem and perform a basic complexity analysis of the proposed solution.
-By the end of this post, I will enumerate some common pitfalls to avoid and what to take into account when solving this kind of problems.
+By the end of this post, I will enumerate some common pitfalls to avoid and what to take into account when solving this kind of problem.

-Please read the problem statement (click the highlighted text above) before continue reading.
+Please read the problem statement (click the highlighted text above) before continuing reading.

 ## Solution: structure and implementation